andersnygaard/Paradox-sailboat/README.md

 ## Key features of the Paradox

+At 13 feet long, the Paradox may seem small like a dinghy, but it's surprisingly spacious inside.
+It's built sturdy and durable, like an agricultural machinery, ready to withstand impacts.
+The unconventional design, particularly its flat bottom, often raises eyebrows and prompts inquiries about its performance capabilities.

+Granted, the Paradox isn't a sailboat built for speed; it won't plane, but on the other hand it's stable and not prone to capsizing.
+While it's not built for blue water sailing, it's perfectly capable for coastal journeys, taking you along the shorelines reliably.

 ### Length Overall and Length Waterline

 The Paradox measures 13 feet 10 inches or 4.2 meters in overall length and has a waterline length of 13 feet 5 inches  or 4.1 meters.
 This compact size contributes to the boat’s agility and ease of handling, making it ideal for single-handed sailing or cruising in confined waters.